mart337i/egeskov-group/cert_watcher/README.md

 2. Create new certificate records by specifying:
    - Domain name
    - Port (default: 443)
-3. Certificate information, DNS provider, and domain registrar will be **automatically detected and updated**
+3. Certificate information will be automatically detected and updated

 ## Certificate Status